FG2511/MLP_ForFoodPreparation/functions/README.md

                      and f1-score.

 2. Now you can choose to run model1.ipynb (to perform a one-shot validation) or model1_cross_validation.ipynb (to perforn a cross-validation).

+The dataset can be freely used for non-commercial research purposes.
+All use of the data must cite the respective paper:

+Recognition of Cooking Activities through Air Quality Sensor Data for Supporting Food Journaling
+Federica Gerina; Silvia Maria Massa; Francesca Moi; Diego Reforgiato Recupero; Daniele Riboni